 Where to Stay

-If you are limited on time, and you will be with a 2-day itinerary in Bangkok, definitely choose an area that is convenient for getting around the city.
-The traffic isn’t like anything you’ve seen in most western countries and can be a factor.
+If you are limited on time, and you will be on a 2-day itinerary in Bangkok, definitely choose an area that is convenient for getting around the city.
+The traffic isn’t like anything you’ve seen in most Western countries and can be a factor.